 Find someone to hold you accountable: There will be times in your journey when you lose motivation or when life gets in the way.
 Having someone to hold you accountable will help keep you from becoming derailed when this inevitably happens!
 Find a friend, family member, or enlist the expertise of a coach to help keep you on track!

-Lastly, remember that 2020 has been a tough year.
+Lastly, remember the last 2 years have been tough.
 If you set resolutions, be kind to yourself in the goals you set and how you plan out to achieve them.
 It's fine to challenge yourself, but don't come down too hard on yourself!